staab/bombadillo/outline.md

 It can be considered a cousin of the Copenhagen interpretation of quantum mechanics.

 # Appendix A — Grammar

-- Number — adjectives and adverbs are always singular, and precede the noun/verb
-- Pronouns
-- Genders - each has its own declension
-  - Masculine is earthy/woody like Bombadil
-  - Feminine is rainy like Goldberry
-  - Instead, re-read the creation account and find a theme; maybe divine/earthy; immortal/mortal?
-- Nouns
-- Adjectives
-- Adverbs
-- Gerunds - how to noun-ify a verb
-- Subjunctive mood and dependent clauses.
-Nouns retain the case required by the independent clause.
-- Prepositions
-- Conjunctions
-- Interrogative mood
-- Word order
-  - The subject often goes at the end of the sentence, as a sentence is like a contract, executed by invoking the subject.

 ## Verbs